bologer/anycomment.io/readme.txt

 **Fixes:**

+* Fixed issued when nested comments were not sorted properly, #384
 * Fixed issue when shortcode was inserted on non-WordPress page, e.g. HTML caused notice error on comment count, #385
 * Fixed issue when ArgumentCountError fatal was given on  execution of delete_comment hook by Akismet, #383